matejmajny/Small-projects/README.md

 # Small-projects
 So, in this repo are some projects what i made which are too useless/too small to get their own repo

+Also these all was mostly used for me to test something so ignore bad code